TN reports first Omicron case: Minister | Health

 ''In the initial level of testing of their sampling, there was S-gene drop raising the suspicion of being infected by Omicron.
 Now, we have the received the results sent from the National Institute of Virology.
 The passenger has tested positive for Omicron,'' Subramanian told reporters.

 ''With the result of the passenger confirmed, we suspect six of his family members, along with a 16-year-old child, also to be positive (for Omicron).
-We received the result confirming Omicron variant of the passenger a few minutes back,'' he said.
+We received the result confirming Omicron variant of the passenger few minutes back,'' he said.
+Elaborating, Subramanian said a 42-year-old passenger from Chennai, who had travelled with the seven-member family taking the similar route from Nigeria via Doha, tested Covid-19 positive and also has the S-gene drop raising the suspicion of being infected by Omicron variant of coronavirus.

+''The passenger who was under home quarantine is now on his way to get admitted to the King Institute.
+He is asymptomatic and doing well,'' he said.

+To a query, the Minister said all the eight passengers were vaccinated and were ''doing fine'' and it was because of this reason they were asymptomatic and were having cold, cough and light fever.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)